AlgoCompSynth/FPS-100-Resurrection/README.md

 6. Export-import operations (new!) -

-    You can now save your work in a container by _exporting_ it to an image tarball, then continue where you left off by _importing_ the tarball to a new image and running that image in a new container.
+    You can now save the work you've done in a container by _exporting_ it to an image tarball, then continue where you left off by _importing_ the tarball to a new image and running that image in a new container.

     Script `2-export-container.sh` creates the tarball: